Labeling images and text documents

 Select the subscription and the workspace that contains the labeling project.
 Get this information from your project administrator.

-Select Data labeling on the left-hand side to find the project.
+Depending on your access level, you may see multiple sections on the left.
+If so, select Data labeling on the left-hand side to find the project.

 Understand the labeling task